-Assisted by the Remuneration and Human Capital Committee (RHCC), the Board reviewed and provided guidance on our remuneration philosophy and the design of our remuneration structure, to ensure that the Group remains competitive and is able to attract, retain and motivate talent.
-Details on our remuneration approach and structure can be found on pages 91 to 98.
+Assisted by the Remuneration and Human Capital Committee (RHCC), the Board reviewed and provided guidance on our remuneration philosophy and the design of our total rewards, to ensure that the Group remains competitive and is able to attract, retain and motivate talent.
+Details on our remuneration approach and structure can be found on pages 79 to 86.